Montgomery Clift

-Early life and early career
+Early life

-Edward Montgomery Clift was born on October 17, 1920, in Omaha, Nebraska.
+Edward Montgomery Clift was born on October 17, 1920, in Omaha, Nebraska, into a wealthy family.
 His father, William Brooks "Bill" Clift (1886–1964), was the vice-president of Omaha National Trust Company.
 His mother was Ethel Fogg "Sunny" Clift (née Anderson; 1888–1988).
 His parents were Quakers and met as students at Cornell University, marrying in 1914.
 Clift had a twin sister, Roberta (who later went by "Ethel"), who survived him by 48 years, and an older brother, William Brooks Clift, Jr. (1919–1986), known as "Brooks," who had a son with actress Kim Stanley and was later married to political reporter Eleanor Clift.
-Clift had English and Scottish ancestry on his father's side, wealthy relatives who hailed from Chattanooga, Tennessee.
-An adopted child, his mother Sunny maintained that Clift’s true maternal great-grandfathers were the US postmaster-general Montgomery Blair as well as Union commander Robert Anderson, a part of her lineage that was clarified to her (when she came of age) by Dr. Edward Montgomery, the family doctor who delivered her.
+Clift had English and Scots Irish ancestry on his father's side, wealthy relatives who hailed from Chattanooga, Tennessee.
+His mother, Sunny, was adopted; she maintained that Clift's true maternal great-grandfathers were the US postmaster-general Montgomery Blair and Union commander Robert Anderson, a part of her lineage that was clarified to her (when she came of age) by Dr. Edward Montgomery, the family doctor who delivered her.
 She spent the rest of her life trying to gain the recognition of her alleged relations.

-Part of Clift's mother's effort was her determination that her children should be brought up in the style of true aristocrats.
-Thus, as long as Clift's father was able to pay for it, he and his siblings were privately tutored, travelled extensively in America and Europe, became fluent in German and French, and led a protected life, sheltered from the destitution and communicable diseases which became legion following the First World War.
-At age 7, aboard a European ship, a boy forced Clift’s head underwater in the swimming pool for so long that a gland in his neck burst from his struggle to breathe; he had a long scar from the resulting infection and operation.
+Part of Clift's mother's effort was her determination that her children should be brought up in the style of aristocrats.
+Thus, as long as Clift's father was able to pay for it, he and his siblings were privately tutored, travelled extensively in America and Europe, became fluent in German and French, and led a protected life, sheltered from the destitution and communicable diseases that became legion following the First World War.
+At age 7, while aboard a European ship, a boy forced Clift's head underwater in the swimming pool for so long that a gland in his neck burst from his struggle to breathe; he had a long scar from the resulting infection and operation.
 The Wall Street Crash of 1929 and the Great Depression of the 1930s ruined Clift's father financially; Bill was forced to downsize and move to Chicago to take a new job while Sunny continued traveling with the children.
-In a 1957 issue of McCall’s magazine, Clift quipped, "My childhood was hobgoblin, my parents traveled a lot…That’s all I can remember."
+In a 1957 issue of McCall's magazine, Clift quipped, "My childhood was hobgoblin, my parents traveled a lot...That's all I can remember."